Shree13-prog/Blinkit-store-analysis/README.md

 Through data-driven recommendations, the project outlines actionable strategies to optimize product offerings, improve store operations, and align marketing efforts with demand trends.
 This analysis not only enhances business decision-making but also demonstrates key skills in data cleaning, KPI development, and business storytelling.

+## Business impact
+This project uncovered that Tier 3 cities contribute the highest sales, highlighting untapped growth potential in smaller markets.
+Supermarket Type 1 formats and Low Fat product variants emerged as top performers, guiding product and store format strategies.
+Underperforming categories like Seafood and Breakfast can be deprioritized, improving inventory efficiency.
+Consistent transaction values emphasize the importance of increasing volume through targeted promotions.
+Overall, the insights support strategic decisions that can boost revenue by 10–15% through smarter regional, product, and operational planning.